Never Make Me Cry: Critical reception

 Contemporary music critics only briefly mentioned "Never Make Me Cry" in reviews for Tusk.
 Ed Harrison of Billboard thought that the song's "minimal orchestration shows off McVie's vocal range."
 Writing for the Hartford Courant, Henry McNulty said that the song had "the elegant simplicity that made 'Songbird' such an elegant treat on the Rumours LP."
 Robert Hilburn of Los Angeles Times thought that several of McVie's compositions, including "Never Make Me Cry", benefited from "ore tailored arrangements."
 Retrospective reviews have remained mostly positive, with PopMatters identifying the song as one of the album's "emotional centerpieces", although they were critical of the "unpleasant" echo on McVie's voice.
 Writing for Record Collector, Kris Needs identified "Never Make Me Cry" as a "gorgeous" song that "stood the test of time".

-Following McVie's death in 2022, several publications have listed "Never Make Cry" as one of McVie's best songs.
+Following McVie's death in 2022, several publications have listed "Never Make Me Cry" as one of McVie's best songs.
 Lindsay Zoladz of The New York Times labeled the song as an "underappreciated gem buried on the C side of Tusk that "places McVie's angelic voice front and center."
 Gwen Ihnat of Entertainment Weekly called the song a "beautiful, near-a cappella McVie showcase that underlines her eternal, emotional strength."